taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [OgbujiPT](https://github.com/uogbuji/ogbujipt) - Toolkit for using self-hosted large language models, through langchain & other means
  * [godot-dodo](https://github.com/minosvasilias/godot-dodo) - Refining large language models for generating GDScript.
  * [eva](https://github.com/georgia-tech-db/eva) - Database system for building simpler and faster AI-powered applications
+ * [LangChain-Tutorials](https://github.com/sugarforever/langchain-tutorials) - I am quite curious about the stream-like output of ChatGPT.
+I put in a lot of effort and built an implementation based on Python LangChain, which covers asynchronous stream-like output for both the console and Web3 applications.
+I still need to delve deeper into Python asynchronous programming. 🧐 Here is the code: 👇 Video sharing: 👇 bilibili: #LangChain #ChatGPT #OpenAI

 |Name|GitHub Stars|Language|License|